Denied Car Insurance? Why It Happens and What to Do Next

 How Much Does High-Risk Insurance Cost?

-Violation Type Average Annual Premium Increase vs. Clean Record
+Violation Type Avg.
+Annual Premium (Full Coverage) vs. Clean Record

-Data reflects national averages for full coverage in 2025.
-Rates vary by state, insurer, age, and vehicle.
+Data reflects national averages for 2025–2026 from multiple industry sources.
+Rates vary significantly by state, insurer, age, credit score, and vehicle.

 High-risk status isn't forever.
 Most violations affect your rates for 3 to 5 years, while DUIs can impact premiums for up to 10 years depending on your state.
-Learn everything about high-risk car insurance including the best carriers and strategies to lower your costs right now.
+In Florida, a DUI technically stays on your MVR for 75 years, though the insurance impact diminishes significantly after 10 years.

 Smart Savings Made Simple!